tylersatre/serena/README.md

 * :rocket: Serena is a powerful **coding agent toolkit** capable of turning an LLM into a fully-featured agent that works **directly on your codebase**.
 * :wrench: Serena provides essential **semantic code retrieval and editing tools** that are akin to an IDE's capabilities, extracting code entities at the symbol level and exploiting relational structure.
 * :free: Serena is **free & open-source**, enhancing the capabilities of LLMs you already have access to free of charge.
+* :globe_with_meridians: Serena supports **multiple programming languages** in a single project, automatically managing language servers for Python, TypeScript, Java, C#, Rust, Go, C++, Ruby, PHP, and more.

 ### Demonstration